 Do not attempt this.

-Do not go Topless
+Do Not go Topless

 This while sounds like a perfect picture to share around with friends can have serious implications.
-Standing at the top of a pass with your body exposed to cold winds will make you highly prone to falling ill; which will definitely ruin your rest of the trip.
-It is more or less one minute of fun but results can be dangerous.
+Standing at the top of a pass with your body exposed to cold winds will make you highly prone to falling ill; which will definitely ruin the rest of the trip.
+It is more or less one minute of fun but the results can be dangerous.

 There have been incidents where such vehicles were attacked and vandalized by locals; even some tourists I heard got hurt.
 If you reached Leh in a non-local rented vehicle then please leave it parked at your hotel in Leh and rent another vehicle there for visiting other places in Ladakh.

 Also read: How to Obtain Inner Line Permit for Ladakh